papay0/papay0.github.io/src/pages/hackathons-mentor/index.md

 The job of the mentor varies depending of the stage of the hackathon.

 - Beginning of hackathon:
 He or she will brainstorm with the participants if they want to, to make sure that the idea/product is not too crazy so that it can be done in the hackathon time.
-For exemple “creating a new computer operating system” might be a stretch if you’re a beginner and you have 24 hours. 😇
+For example “creating a new computer operating system” might be a stretch if you’re a beginner and you have 24 hours. 😇

 - During the hackathon:
 The mentor will go from group to group and help/unblock if they need.
 For instance if a group is stuck on a technical subject, the mentor will read the code and try to unblock, or call another mentor.